semantic-release/semantic-release/README.md

     repo: <user>/<repo>
 ```

-Note: For once this isn't tied to a specific service, but example configuration is shown for [Travis CI](https://travis-ci.org/).
-Feel free to contribute configuration of other servers or services.
+Note: This isn't tied to a specific service, but example configuration is provided for [Travis CI](https://travis-ci.org/).
+Feel free to contribute configuration for other servers or services.

 Note: You should [encrypt](http://docs.travis-ci.com/user/environment-variables/#sts=Secure Variables) your api keys and tokens.